psavidis/eatclub_challenge/README.md

 I've documented the problems encountered during the development of the technical challenge under the problems section below.

+## Summary of Business Rules

 **Restaurant Hours**
-- **Reliability**: In a nutshell, the application treats restaurant hours are more reliable than deal hours (source of truth).
+- **Reliability**: In a nutshell, the application treats restaurant hours as more reliable than deal hours (**source of truth**).
 - **No normalisation**: If a restaurant has invalid hours, the application does not apply normalisation to the restaurant hours (e.g assume the restaurant closes at 12:00am given an invalid end time)

 **Deal Hours**
 - **Flexibility**:
-  - A. The application favors deal start if its within the restaurant hours.
+  - **A.** The application favors deal start if its within the restaurant hours.
-  - B. Prefer restaurant open / close over deal open / close if the deal start is outside the restaurant hours.
+  - **B.** Prefer restaurant open / close over deal open / close if the deal start is outside the restaurant hours.
-  - C. If deal hours are not available (both start, end), the application uses the restaurant hours as a fallback.
+  - **C.** If deal hours are not available (both start, end), the application uses the restaurant hours as a fallback.

 **Comments**